zhao-lab/trafficnet-1.0/README.md

 # setup-databases
-Main function:Batch can generate code autonomously
+-Main function:Batch can generate code autonomously

+-All codes and relevant files are in Folder 'Test'

-Steps:  (1)Put all csv files and 'run1.bat','run2.bat' in the same folder.
+-Steps:  (1)Put all csv files and 'run1.bat','run2.bat' in the same folder, like foler 'Test'

 	(2)Change the pathname in the 'run1.bat' to the path of the folder